medialab/gazouilloire/README.md

   ```

 All fields can also be set to `true` to download everything.
+`media_directory` is the folder where Gazouilloire stores the images & videos.
-`media_directory` should either be an absolute path where Gazouilloire should store the images and videos on the machine or a relative one towards the directory wherein the configuration relies.
+It should either be an absolute path ("/home/user/gazouilloire/my_collection/my_images"),
+or a path relative to the directory where config.json is located ("my_images").

 ### - timezone
 Adjust the timezone within which tweets timestamps should be computed.
 Allowed values are proposed on Gazouilloire's startup when setting up an invalid one.